WICG/html-in-canvas/README.md

 Offscreen canvas contexts and detached canvases are not supported because drawing DOM content when the canvas is not in the DOM poses technical challenges.
 See [Issue#2](https://github.com/WICG/html-in-canvas/issues/2) for further discussion.

-**NOTE**: When using this feature in a DevTrial, take steps to avoid leaking private information, as privacy controls to disable painting of [PII](https://en.wikipedia.org/wiki/Personal_data) are still in-progress.

 ```idl
 interface CanvasRenderingContext2D {